-Once added to gitlab you can clone your groups repository using (fill in the your group number for <NN>, or copy the whole link from the GitLab page of your group):
+Once you added your ssh key to your account you can clone your groups repository using the following command (fill in the your group name for <GROUP_NAME>, or copy the whole link from the GitLab page of your group):

-'''

 cd ~/mrc

-git clone https://gitlab.tue.nl/mobile-robot-control-2023/exercises-group-<NN>.git
+git clone https://gitlab.tue.nl/mobile-robot-control/2024/<GROUP_NAME>.git

 shared_project

-'''

-This will create a directory called 'shared_project' in which you will find the files that someone else committed.
-Now, this is just a normal git repository to which you can make changes, commit and from which you can push your commits to the server.
+This will create a directory called 'shared_project' in which you will find the files that someone else made.
+Now, this is your local copy of the repository to which you can make changes.
+We will learn here how we can save those changes and safely store these changes to the central server.